 The anchor is strong and steadfast.
 It reminds us that there’s always hope for us when we pray.

 What do the words on the Crest mean?

 “Maria Regina Angelorum”, means Mary, Queen of the Angels.

 “Cruci Dum Spiro Fido”, means in the Cross, while I breathe, I trust.
 This means we will always believe in God’s goodness and know he will always look after us.

 Loreto Australia and South-East Asia

-The Loreto shared mission involves thousands of people including sisters, colleagues and volunteers who work in Australia, the Philippines, Timor Leste and Vietnam.
+The shared mission of Loreto involves thousands of people including sisters, colleagues and volunteers who work in Australia, the Philippines, Timor Leste and Vietnam, and around the globe.

-So many within our shared mission carry the responsibility of continuing the legacy of our Founder Mary Ward – in the spirit of Freedom, Justice and Sincerity educating young women and responding to the needs of our time.
+Together we carry the responsibility of continuing the legacy of our Founder Mary Ward: in the spirit of Freedom, Justice and Sincerity through educating young women, working for justice and responding to the needs of our time.